mlflow/mlflow/docs/source/tracking.rst

 profile in ``~/.aws/credentials``.
 Please be cautious not to leak the credentials.
 See `Set up AWS Credentials and Region for Development <https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup-credentials.html>`_ for more info.

+We recommend the following for security purposes:
-For security perspective, we recommend using a separate bucket for MLflow artifacts rather than reusing existing buckets with sensitive data.
+- Using a separate bucket for MLflow artifacts rather than reusing existing buckets with sensitive data.
+- Using least privileged credentials.

 .. important::